Stress (mechanics): Cylinder

 Parts with rotational symmetry, such as wheels, axles, pipes, and pillars, are very common in engineering.
 Often the stress patterns that occur in such parts have rotational or even cylindrical symmetry.
 The analysis of such cylinder stresses can take advantage of the symmetry to reduce the dimension of the domain and/or of the stress tensor.

 General types

 Often, mechanical bodies experience more than one type of stress at the same time; this is called combined stress.
 In normal and shear stress, the magnitude of the stress is maximum for surfaces that are perpendicular to a certain direction $d$, and zero across any surfaces that are parallel to $d$.
 When the shear stress is zero only across surfaces that are perpendicular to one particular direction, the stress is called biaxial, and can be viewed as the sum of two normal or shear stresses.
 In the most general case, called triaxial stress, the stress is nonzero across every surface element.

 Cauchy tensor

 Combined stresses cannot be described by a single vector.
-Even if the material is stressed in the same way throughout the volume of the body, the stress across any imaginary surface will depend on the orientation of that surface, in a non-trivial way.
+Even if the material is stressed in the same way throughout the volume of the body, the stress across any theoretical surface will depend on the orientation of that surface, in a non-trivial way.